JellyRollJunior/socket-lovers/README.md

 -   server

     -   validate input
+        -   endpoints
+        -   socket
     -   latest message

 -   client

-    -   extract client socket actions
+-   LATER
     -   create a page folder for all the pages later
-    -   TODO: Write a "CREATE MESSAGE OBJECT LIKE ONE ON BACKEND" function & create message object
+    -   toasts

--   LATER
+    -   handle errors
+        -   token error -> redirect to logini
+        -   other errors -> toast
+            -   display no content found warnings or msth (do when focusing on client)

 #### Data